chung-leong/react-seq/README.md

 ```

 [`renderInChildProc`](./doc/server/renderInChildProc.md) will generate the page using the app's production build.
-You don't need to make changes to your project's build configuration.
+No changes to your project's build configuration required.
 You only need to enable
 [hydration](./doc/client/hydrateRoot.md) and [render-to-server](./doc/client/renderToServer.md) in your app's
 boot-strap code: